floh1695/git-presentation/presentation.md

 ## What you'll learn

 1. What is branching?
-    1. What is rebasing?
+    1. What is merge?
-    2. What is fetching?
+    2. What is rebase?
 <!-- 4.
 What is pulling? -->
 <!-- 5.
 What is stashing? -->